-In order to perform radiologic procedures in Texas, Non-Certified Radiologic Technician (NCTs) are required to be listed on the NCT Registry and work under the supervision of a licensed Texas physician, chiropractor, or podiatrist.
+In order to perform radiologic procedures in Texas, Non-Certified Radiologic Technician (NCTs) are required to be listed on the NCT Registry and obtain a secondary permit to work under the supervision of a licensed Texas physician, chiropractor, or podiatrist.

 - Inclusion on the Registry indicates that the NCT has met the mandatory training requirements.